-MESQUITE (KTNV) — Authorities in Mesquite rescued 77 dogs from inside an RV last week, according to the Mesquite Police Department.
+MESQUITE (KTNV) — Authorities in Mesquite rescued 77 dogs from inside an RV last week, and another 33 dogs were recovered on Tuesday, according to the Mesquite Police Department.

 The department said it and Mesquite Animal Control has responded to numerous complaints over the past few months about a home with "an excessive number of dogs."